orbitalchicken/Roadmap/README.md

     - UI Improvements for Software Management
     - Implement nemo actions
-    - Upgrade nithglife theme to 1.8 and improve the title of the selected window in the scale plugin
+    - Nightlife: Upgrade to 1.8, improve the title of the selected window in the scale plugin, improve look of widgets in notifications
     - Make beautiful HTML5 themes for MDM
     - Finalize artwork
     - Can't remove software-properties-gtk because apturl requires it (hack apturl to cope with the loss)